 If you’re in a lot of pain it can be difficult to think straight, so it may help to bring someone to the hospital with you to help talk to the doctor or nurse and to make notes for you.

 You may be able to get support from your local hospice or community palliative care team.
-These teams don’t just provide care for people at the end of their life.
+Hospices don’t just provide care for people at the end of their life – you may be able to use their services while still living at home.
 They provide a range of services, including treatment to manage pain.
 They can also offer emotional and spiritual support, practical and financial advice, and support for families.
 Some hospices provide day centres with services such as complementary therapy.
 Or you might be able to stay at the hospice for a short time while they get your pain under control.

 The community palliative care team can usually come and visit you at home if you prefer.
 Both teams will have doctors and nurses who can adjust the dose of your pain-relieving drugs and help get your pain under control.